According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 7.

 - Distance is the measure of how far or long something is.
-E.g: the length of a table, or a soccer field or, how far is Mumbai from Delhi?
+For example, the length of a table or a soccer field or, how far is Mumbai from Delhi?

 - Length can be measured in terms of a unit.
 A unit is a comparison of an unknown quantity with that of a known quantity.
 It is required to establish a common standard or convention in order to make calculations and analysis easier worldwide.

-Traditional methods of measuring length were the use of the length one’s foot or other body parts.
-But was inconsistent since this varies from person to person and lacks uniformity.
+Traditional methods of measuring length were the use of the length of one’s foot or other body parts.
+But, it was inconsistent since this varies from person to person and lacks uniformity.

-- Scientists from all over the world have accepted a common standard units of measurement.
+- Scientists from all over the world have accepted common standard units of measurement.

 - The International System of Units (S.I unit) was set up as the convention for measurement worldwide.

 - A metre is the SI unit of length.
-It has 100 equal divisions called as centimeters.
+It has 100 equal divisions called centimetres.

-- To measure large distances we use kilometers.
+- To measure large distances, we use kilometres.
 1 Km = 1000 metres.

-Zero error and Correct way to measure length
+Zero error and the Correct way to measure the length

-- Scale must be in contact with the object being measured.
+- The scale must be in contact with the object being measured.

 Errors in Measurements: The Basics

-Parallax is the displacement or the change in the apparent position of the object when viewed from two different points of views.
-This type of error while measuring is called as parallax error.
+Parallax is the displacement or the change in the apparent position of the object when viewed from two different points of view.
+This type of error while measuring is called a parallax error.